Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Wash your vegetables and pat completely dry.
-Store your vegetables in a Ziploc bag, like this kale.
+Store your vegetables in a Ziploc bag.
 Add a couple of paper towels into the bag.
 That way the towel will absorb the moisture and keep your vegetables more crisp, fresh and last longer in the fridge.
-I usually can keep kale in my fridge for up to 2 weeks and it will still be good to eat.

 To keep fruits and vegetables fresh longer, wrap them in newspaper before storing them in the fridge.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.